Affirmative Action and EEO Recruitment Goals and Applicant Pool FAQ

 Yes.
 The university is required to monitor its recruitment and selection processes to ensure EEO is provided to all applicants.
 This review must take place after the search has been completed.

-For reviews that take place after a search has been completed, a unit can obtain Workday data from their HR representative to evaluate the effectiveness of their recruitment efforts and determine whether changes need to be made to the recruitment process.
+A unit can obtain Workday data from their Talent Acquisition consultant to evaluate the effectiveness of their recruitment efforts and determine whether changes need to be made to the recruitment process.

 Units should consult with OIE if they observe that the demographics of the original applicant pool did not progress proportionally through each stage of the selection process.